How to Invest in Mutual Funds: Complete Guide for Beginners

 20-Year Projection:

 Key Point: She invested ₹19.2 lakhs and earned ₹27.5 lakhs in returns!
-This is the power of long-term compound returns.
+This is the power of long-term compound returns combined with consistent SIP investing.

 Key Takeaways

 Remember: The best time to start investing was 10 years ago.
 The second best time is TODAY.
-Don't wait for the "perfect time."
-Start with whatever amount you can afford, and let compound interest do the heavy lifting.
+Don't wait for the "perfect time" or perfect market conditions.
+Start with whatever amount you can afford (even ₹500/month), and let compound interest work its magic over 20-30 years.
+Your future self will be incredibly grateful.